Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Introduction

-The question of whether $\{\mu_p\}_{p\in [0, 1]}$ for $d \geq 3$ are (isomorphic to) Bernoulli shifts was posed by Steif and Tykesson in~\cite[Question 7.18]{steif2017generalized}.
-We give an affirmative answer to this question. \begin{theorem} When $d \geq 3$, for each $0 \leq p \leq 1$, $\mu_p$ is a Bernoulli shift. \end{theorem}
+The question of whether $\{\mu_p\}_{p\in [0, 1]}$ for $d \geq 3$ are isomorphic to Bernoulli shifts was posed by Steif and Tykesson in~\cite[Question 7.21]{steif2017generalized}.
+We give an affirmative answer to this question. \begin{theorem} When $d \geq 3$, $\mu_p$ is isomorphic to a Bernoulli shift for each $0 \leq p \leq 1$. \end{theorem}

 Steif and Tykesson were more generally interested in the question of what they called \emph{Generalized Divide and Color models}.
-In such models the vertices of a graph are partitioned into subsets by a \emph{random equivalence relation} and then each equivalence class of vertices is given a random colour independently.
-Examples of this include the Ising and Potts models via the random cluster model and, as we will see, so is the Voter Model through its dual formulation.
-When the partition is a Bernoulli shift and its elements are finite almost surely then it easy to see that the resulting colouring is also a Bernoulli shift.
-Steif and Tykesson asked whether there were natural examples where the equivalence classes of the partition are infinite but that the colouring process is nonetheless a Bernoulli shift.
-The Voter Model provides such an example answering Question 7.20 of~\cite{steif2017generalized}.
+In such models the vertices of a graph are partitioned into subsets by a \emph{random equivalence relation (RER)} and then each equivalence class of vertices is given a random color independently.
+Examples of this include the Ising and Potts models via the Random Cluster Model (RCM) and, as we will see, so is the Voter Model through its dual formulation.
+When the partition is isomorphic to a Bernoulli shift and its elements are finite almost surely then it is easy to see that the resulting coloring is also isomorphic to a Bernoulli shift.
+Steif and Tykesson asked whether there were natural examples where the equivalence classes of the partition are infinite but that the coloring process is nonetheless isomorphic to a Bernoulli shift.
+The Voter Model provides such an example answering Question 7.23 of~\cite{steif2017generalized}.

-To establish that $\mu_p$ is a generalized Bernoulli shift on $\Z^d$ by~\cite{ornstein1970factors} it is sufficient to show that it a factor of IID.
-Then once we show that the measure theoretical entropy of $\mu_p$ is finite, by the Ornstein Isomorphism Theorem~ \cite{ornstein1970bernoulli} we get Theorem~\ref{thm:main}.
-Note that while the results in \cite{ornstein1970factors,ornstein1970bernoulli} are for $\Z$ actions, they are generalize to amenable groups (see e.g. \cite{ornstein1987entropy}).
+To establish that $\mu_p$ is isomorphic to a (generalized) Bernoulli shift on $\Z^d$, by~\cite{ornstein1970factors} it is sufficient to show that it is a factor of IID.
+Since the measure theoretical entropy of $\mu_p$ is clearly finite, by the Ornstein Isomorphism Theorem~ \cite{ornstein1970bernoulli} we get Theorem~\ref{thm:main}.
+Note that while the results in \cite{ornstein1970factors,ornstein1970bernoulli} are for $\Z$ actions, they are generalized to amenable groups (see e.g. \cite{ornstein1987entropy}).

 It is not hard to see that for each $t$, $\cM_t\rho_p$ is a factor of an IID process.
 Our approach will then be to find a sequence of times $t_1, t_2, \ldots$, and couple all of $\cM_{t_1}\rho_p, \cM_{t_2}\rho_p, \ldots$ together, such that the resulting coupling is also a factor of IID.
 The coupling will be defined so that almost surely the configuration converges in $\{0,1\}^{\Z^d}$ (in the product topology).